Passenger transport executive: 1970s local government reform

 Local government in England was re-organised in 1974 by the Local Government Act 1972.
 The re-organisation created the six metropolitan counties, and the existing four English PTEs were named after, and made to match the borders of the new counties (for example West Midlands PTE was expanded to take on Coventry and Tyneside PTE expanded to include Sunderland becoming Tyne and Wear PTE in the process).
 In addition to this, two new PTEs were created for the newly established metropolitan counties of South Yorkshire and West Yorkshire.

-The 1974 reorganisation also abolished the PTAs, and their role was taken over by the Metropolitan county councils (MCCs).
+The 1974 reorganisation also abolished the PTAs, and their role was taken over by the metropolitan county council (MCCs).
 However, when the MCCs were abolished in 1986, the PTAs were re-created.

 Local government re-organisation in Scotland in 1975 created the region of Strathclyde, and the existing Greater Glasgow PTE was named after, and made to cover the new region.